 Are you asking yourself, WTH is he talking about with that headline?

-Well today’s post is all about making a point that in my not so humble opinion needs making.
-Yes, like my previous <rant> Big Data Isn’t The Solution, this post is an effort to provide a bit of context so that you can evaluate the advice you’re reading and hearing on the social webs.
+Well today’s post is all about making a point that in my not so humble opinion needs making – success today is more about conversations than content.
+This post is an effort to provide a bit of context so that you can evaluate the advice you’re reading and hearing on the social webs.

 Just because you can, doesn’t mean you should.
 Digital marketing tools make it so easy to publish anything, anytime, anywhere and for next to nothing.
 But just because you can, doesn’t mean you should.

-The world doesn’t need more keyword rich, epic, newsjacked, trend-jacked, whatever-jacked attempts to win the war with Google and gain more eyeballs on your website by winning the SEO battle.
+The world doesn’t need more keyword rich, epic, newsjacked, trend-jacked, whatever-jacked content designed to win the war with Google and gain more eyeballs on your website by winning the SEO battle.

-The world DOES need more answers.
+The world DOES need more conversations.
 Because today’s world is moving so fast your customer is being asked to do more with less.
 That means your customer has less time to make the right buying decision and thanks to the Internet, has infinitely more options to consider.
 So rather than making the customer’s job easier — the Internet is actually making buying harder.
 Your sales prospect can find a tsunami of potential answers, but in fact, all of that content tends to just cause more questions.

 I get it.
 You’ve been told to be awesome.
 To create epic content.
-Because if you do that your content will go viral and let’s face it, who doesn’t want to go viral.
-But outside of ensuring you a spot on the Today Show one morning, viral content doesn’t necessarily translate into sales.
+Because if you do that your content will go viral and you’ll crush it.
+Who doesn’t want to go viral and crush it?
+But outside of ensuring you a spot on page one of Google, all that awesome content doesn’t necessarily translate into more sales.

 Awesome gets shared but helpful gets bought.